 — Border Patrol Union - NBPC (@BPUnion) May 13, 2023

-DHS continues to warn undocumented immigrants that they will be deported under Title 8, which regulates immigration legislation.
-Gloria Chavez, head of CBP in Rio Grande, uploaded a video to her Twitter account showing how a group of intercepted illegal aliens was sent back to Mexico by bus.
-Acting Commissioner of Customs and Border Protection, Troy Miller, retweeted her post and emphasized that those attempting to cross the border illegally will be sent back.
+For its part, DHS continues to warn undocumented immigrants that they will be deported under Title 8, which regulates immigration legislation.
+Thus, Gloria Chavez, head of CBP in Rio Grande, uploaded a video to her Twitter account showing how a group of intercepted irregulars was sent back by bus to Mexico.
+The same acting commissioner of Customs and Border Protection, Troy Miller, used this publication as an example for those attempting to cross the border illegally.

 Today in Brownsville, Venezuelan migrants were returned to Mexico under our Title 8 immigration authorities.
 Individuals crossing the border unlawfully between POEs will be returned – to Mexico through our partnerships – or via @ICEgov and the removals process. https://t.co/jlm0omIXjp